1 day canoe HIRE – Ross ON WYE to Symonds Yat

 We recommend taking a stop off at either Kerne Bridge or Lower Lydbrook for lunch.
 You can spend up to an hour for stopping off, making the total canoe trip roughly 6 hours in total.
 So you will be out on the river from 10.00 – 16.00.

 The 1 day canoe hire trip is inclusive of canoe hire, equipment hire (paddles, buoyancy aids and dry barrels), transportation to the start point, launch fees, landing fees, maps and a safety briefing.
-The only additional cost is the parking at the Paddocks Hotel where we are based which is £3 for 3 hours, or £6 for all day (please bring change and pay in the hotel reception).
+The only additional cost is the parking at the Paddocks Hotel where we are based which is £3 for 3 hours, or £6 for all day (please bring change and pay at one of the machines).

 From Ross on Wye your course will take you South down the Wye Valley.
 Twisting and turning through the countryside with Pencraig Court on your right hand side at the top of the rolling meadows.
 Goodrich Castle will be in front of you for a period of time sited high on a hill overlooking the Wye Valley.
 Not many people see the castle from this side and seeing the dark silhouette along the cliff-line really makes you appreciate the history of the castle and it’s dungeons.